silknow/multimodal_cultural_heritage/image_classifier/README.md

 Overview
 --------

-This software provides python functions for the classification of images, and training and evaluation of classification models.
+This directory provides python functions for the classification of images, and training and evaluation of classification models.
 It consists of four main parts:
 1. The creation of a dataset (download of the images used in the article),
 2. The training of a new classifier (with the parameters mentioned in the article as defaults),
 3. The evaluation of an existing classifier,